Sauroncool/Optimization-Problem/README.md

 For Individual Problems.
-Please refer to the Submission pdf in both folders
+Please refer to the Submission pdf and individual files in both folders